ShruthiSrinivasan1809/KPMG--Data-Analysis-and-Dashboard/README.md

 Task3:

 Involves the creation of a Dashboard that depicts the real-time alterations made in the dataset.
 Power BI has helped to build an interactive dashboard that can provide insights and customer behavior in a real-time environment.
 This can help the company to make informed decisions about customer trends and act accordingly to sustain the business.
 Submission is made in the form of a PPT.
+Additionally, PowerBI's Q&A facility is used to deliver the insights in the question.